aryadevesh/doctor_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Please provide your own Google Maps API in map_key.dart in lib/global folder to make it work.
+The project is still in progress so please let me cook 🙏😌.

 A few resources to get you started if this is your first Flutter project: